mwaylabs/generator-m-ionic/README.md

 gulp --cordova 'plugin remove cordova-plugin-camera --save'
 ```

-or by typing the following commands every time before you commit:
+or by typing the following commands before you commit:

 ```sh
 gulp --cordova 'platform save'